Tommy Cassidy: Managerial career

 He briefly scouted Irish League players for then Northern Ireland manager Sammy McIlroy, before returning to management with Northern League Division One club, Workington.
 He guided the Reds to promotion to the Premier League in 2004, and runners-up spot the following season saw the club promoted to the Football Conference Northern Division.

-On 16 December 2011 he joined Blyth Spartans as manager, but in October 2012 he was sacked by the club.
+On 16 December 2011, he joined Blyth Spartans as manager, but in October 2012 he was sacked by the club.

+Personal life and death

-In 2021, it was revealed Cassidy suffers from Alzheimer’s Disease.
+In 2021, it was revealed that Cassidy was suffering from Alzheimer's disease.
+Cassidy died from the disease on 1 August 2024.
+He was 73.